 New Jersey holds noteworthy cultural influences in art, film and music.
 Since the 1970’s the airwaves have carried the sounds of Count Basie, Billie Holiday and other musical artists that have set the precedent for amazing jazz music.
 WBGO, located in Newark, is a non-profit radio station that promotes the continuance of jazz music and its artistic significance.
 An extension of these values is further enhanced by the Kids Jazz Series established

-The concerts begin at 1:30 pm in the designated location but you can pick up tickets 30 minutes before the show begins.
+The concerts begin at 1:30 pm in the designated location.
+Previous years, you can pick up tickets 30 minutes before the show begins, however it appears you can also reserve tickets on the WBGO website.
 It is a first-come first-serve basis to receive tickets so it is recommended you are there before the show begins.
 In order to attend, children must be accompanied by an adult and adults cannot enter unless a child is with them.

 Mommy University Presents